MayZKyi25/llm-resume-cover-letter-generator/README.md

     - pytest test_database.py

 ***** Note: The current version does not correctly handle inserting two types of JSON formats into the same table.
 To address this, I created the handle_rapid_jobs2json.py script to insert JSON data from rapid_jobs2.json. *****

+**** Update: It was fixed. ****

+# ************ COMP490Project1MayZKyi_Sprint 1 ************

+# How to Run the Program: Make sure to have the following requriements ready on your device:
+  1. Python 3 installed on your device
+  2. A Google AI API Key
+  3. The google-generativeai package installed (Install using pip install google-generativeai)

+# Running the Program
+  1. Clone the project repository (git clone https://github.com/mkyi-bsu/COMP490Project1MayZKyi.git)
+  2. Save the project to your device and open it with a supported IDE
+  3. Run the "create_resume.py" script
+  4. Enter the Google API key when prompted
+  5. Provide a directory path to save the generated resume.
+The resume will be saved as resume_template.md in the specified directory

+# Why I Chose Google Gemini AI
+I chose Google’s Gemini AI because it’s free to use and works well for generating structured text like resumes.
+It understands context, so the resume matches the job description better.
+It’s also fast and easy to use.
+Plus, I’m already familiar with Google Cloud, which made it easier to set up.

+# The AI Prompt Chosen and Why
+I started with a basic prompt, But then I decided to focus more on optimizing the resume for applicant tracking systems (ATS).
+I modified the prompt to focus on aligning the resume with keywords from the job description to optimize it for applicant tracking systems (ATS).
+This change made sure the resume would be more likely to pass ATS filters by highlighting key skills and experiences that match the job description.